-- creates the scientific foundation for identifying, testing, assessing and controlling hazards due to mechanical and electrical agents, optical radiation as well as occupational risk connected with those hazards,
+- creates the scientific foundation for identifying, testing, assessing and controlling hazards due to mechanical agents, optical radiation as well as occupational risk connected with those hazards,

 - developing requirements, criteria and methods for testing and conformity assessment of machinery, collective protective equipment, work stations and technological processes with respect to occupational safety and health requirements,

 - developing new technical and organisational solutions eliminating or limiting the above mentioned hazards and strenuousness in the working process.

 - the Laboratory of Optical Radiation (headed by Jacek Kubica, Ph.D.)

 - and the Laboratory of Virtual Reality Techniques (headed by Andrzej Grabowski, Ph.D., Eng.), the latter established in 2010.

 It is impossible to mention all the scientific and research projects carried out at the Department during the last 60 years; even the most significant ones.
 The results of research projects conducted by the Department in the last 10 years can be summarised as follows:

 - computer software: “PRO-M” in risk assessment at the machinery design stage, “Promlaser” to assess the occupational risk of laser radiation reflected at workstations, and “LaserShieldSolver” to analyse the risk of reflected laser radiation and to determine the laser enclosures angle.

 - the method of assessment and work station design to examine laser scanners.